vossavant/css-styleguide/README.md

 	<a href="#table-of-contents">⬆ Back to Top</a>

 - **<a href="#11.2">11.2 Table with Fixed Header</a><a name="user-content-11.2"></a>** For all but the smallest tables, you'll probably want a header that doesn't scroll with the page.
 A fixed header makes it easier to read the data and know what columns are what.
-With a bit of extra markup, you can transform any regular ol' table into a super table with a fixed header.

   <a href="http://gospotcheck.com/link-to-demo"><img height="17" src="http://www.gospotcheck.com/images/github-demo-button.png" title="See it in action"></a>